conqueror23/predictHire/README.md

-essential requirements: node , docker, docker-compose project has been integrated and a simple npm start command can start all three services (user port: 3001, company: 3002 : vacant : 3003) and the nextjs BFF in port 3000 added the mockup data manually through localhost:27018 dataBases needed:
+essential requirements: node , docker, docker-compose project has been integrated and a simple npm start command can start all three services (user port: 3001, company: 3002 : vacant : 3003) and the nextjs BFF in port 3000 added the mockup data manually through localhost:27018

-db: predictiveHire-company:
-collection:    company:
-db:predictiveHire-user:
-collection: user
-db:predictiveHire-vacant:
-collection: vacant

-user collection is needed as the action are role based you may need an admin  role to do vacant manipulations

 npm run start

-mongodb cli needed to add mockup data with initialtion

-npm run start:mockup

 ## Project structure